aws/aws-cdk/packages/@aws-cdk/cx-api/design/NESTED_ASSEMBLIES.md

-# Embedded Assemblies
+# Nested Assemblies

-For the CI/CD project we need to be able to a final, authoratative, immutable rendition of part of the construct tree.
+For the CI/CD project we need to be able to a final, authoritative, immutable rendition of part of the construct tree.
 This is a part of the application that we can ask the CI/CD system to deploy as a unit, and have it get a fighting chance of getting it right.
 This is because: